What Is IT Compliance?

 • Incident Response Plan: Develop and maintain a plan to respond to security incidents and breaches.

-• Business Continuity and Disaster Recovery: Develop plans to ensure continuity of IT operations in case of disasters.
+• Business Continuity and Disaster Recovery: Implement plans to ensure continuity of IT operations in case of disasters.

 • Change Management: Implement a change control process to manage system changes.